tiesjan/django-convenient-formsets/README.md

 #### Configuration
-Creating an instance of the JavaScript constructor function `ConvenientFormset` allows a user to add and delete forms within the rendered formset.
+Creating an instance of the JavaScript constructor function `ConvenientFormset` allows a user to add, delete and reorder forms within the rendered formset.
 When a user makes changes, the management form is updated accordingly.
 The constructor function can be passed the parameters outlined below.
 In case initialization fails, check the browser console for some helpful output.

 ###### GENERAL
 <dl>